 Myoclonus is a sudden muscle jerk.
 It can happen on its own or as a symptom of a medical condition.
-Causes include side effects of medication, damage to the nervous system, and disorders that affect the brain.
+The possible causes include medication side effects, damage to the nervous system, and disorders that affect the brain.

 In some people with myoclonus, the jerks are mild and have little or no effect on daily life.
 In these cases, treatment might not be necessary.

 More severe myoclonus can limit mobility and cause pain or discomfort.
 When the muscle jerks are a symptom of epilepsy, the treatment usually involves anti-seizure medication.
 For other causes, doctors may recommend Botox injections as a preventive treatment.

 Myoclonus is the medical term for a sudden jerking of a muscle or group of muscles.
 The jerking is involuntary, meaning that the person is not in control of the movement.

 However, it can sometimes be a symptom of an underlying health condition, such as epilepsy.
 It can also be a response to injury, infection, or poisoning.

 The exact causes are still unclear.
-However, if there is damage or dysfunction in parts of the brain that control movement, this can result in muscle jerks.
+However, damage to or dysfunction in parts of the brain that control movement can result in muscle jerks.

-There are many forms of myoclonus.
-A doctor may, for example, describe it as primary or secondary.
+There are many forms of myoclonus, and a doctor may describe the condition as primary or secondary.

 Primary myoclonus appears on its own with no other symptoms.
-This can develop in various parts of the body, including the legs and the roof of the mouth.
+It can develop in various parts of the body, including the legs and the roof of the mouth.
 Among the many possible causes are injury, illness, and poisoning.